AlexPengis/NST_TG_BOT_MIPT/README.md

 *Note: all of the stylized images were produced by me (using this repo), credits for original image artists [are given bellow](#acknowledgements).*

-### Content/Style tradeoff

-Changing style weight gives you less or more style on the final image, assuming you keep the content weight constant. <br/>
-I did increments of 10 here for style weight (1e1, 1e2, 1e3, 1e4), while keeping content weight at constant 1e5, and I used random image as initialization image.

-### Impact of total variation (tv) loss

-Rarely explained, the total variation loss i.e. it's corresponding weight controls the smoothness of the image. <br/>
-I also did increments of 10 here (1e1, 1e4, 1e5, 1e6) and I used content image as initialization image.

 ### Optimization initialization